vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 would have, so ``getStride`` and the dimension functions apply unchanged and uploads are flat copies.
 Calling ``getReadPtr``/``getWritePtr`` on a GPU frame is a fatal error, never a silent download.
-Residency is part of the type system: filters declare GPU inputs and outputs with the ``vknode`` signature type together with the ``ffGPUOutput`` filter flag, and the core verifies at every step — creation, invoke return, and frame delivery — that declaration and reality agree.
+Residency is part of the type system: filters declare GPU inputs and outputs with the ``vnode:gpu`` signature form together with the ``ffGPUOutput`` filter flag, and the core verifies at every step — creation, invoke return, and frame delivery — that declaration and reality agree.
+Filters that merely rearrange frames declare ``vnode:all`` instead: they accept either residency, adapt per instance, and their output residency follows their input.

 **Synchronization is per plane and device side.** Every GPU plane carries a producer pair: a timeline semaphore and the value whose completion means the